CalCOFI/rCRUX/README.md

 rcrux_blast(seeds_path, db_dir, accession_taxa_path, working_dir,
             metabarcode)

+# After each round of blast, the system state is saved.
+If the script is terminated after a round of blast, the user can pick up where they left off.
+The user can also change parameters at this point (e.g. change the max_to_blast or rank)
+# The output includes a summary table of unique blast hits, a multi fasta file, a taxonomy file, a unique taxonomic rank summary file, a list of all of the accessions not present in your blast database, and a list of accessions with 4 or more Ns in a row (default for that parameter is wildcards = "NNNN")
-# the default number of reads to blast per rank is 1.
+# the default number of reads to blast per rank is 1 (default for that parameter is sample_size = 1).
 The script will error out if the user asks for more reads per rank than exist in the blast seeds table.
 ```
 **If BLAST+ is not in your path do the following**
 ```